anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

      - Kubernetes mainstream features
    * - Feature:ComprehensiveNamespaceDraining
      - X
-     - Namespaces should always delete fast (ALL of 100 namespaces in 150 seconds)
+     - The deletion of namespaces should always be fast (all 100 namespaces in 150 seconds).
    * - Feature: CrossNamespacePodAffinity :cite:p:`k8s-feature-crossnamespacepodaffinity`
      -
-     - Should verify ResourceQuota with cross namespace pod affinity scope using scope-selectors
+     - The CrossNamespacePodAffinity feature verifies the ResourceQuota with the cross namespace pod affinity scope using scope-selectors.
    * - Feature: PodPriority :cite:p:`k8s-feature-crossnamespacepodaffinity`
      - X
-     - Verify ResourceQuota's priority class scope against a pod with different priority class
+     - The PodPriority feature verifies the ResourceQuota's priority class scope against a pod with a different priority class.
    * - Feature:ScopeSelectors
      - X
      - Verify ResourceQuota with terminating scopes through scope selectors